fbdajaysharma/java-developer-maersk-test/README.md

     2. Java 1.8 used

 Instructions to run program:
-1. Use IntelliJ or Eclipse
+1. Use IntelliJ or Eclipse (I used IntelliJ)
 2. Import JUnit and Java RT lib
-3. Run the Main class - MainProgram.java
+3. Run the Main class - MainProgram.java with parameters i.e. quantity for each SKU separated by space
 4. Sample data has been taken in Main Program
+5. Test cases are in test folder under src, all test cases passing